 Every trapped emotional energy is potentially significant for you, as each one has had an impact on you in some way or another.
 Each comes from a specific time or event that was experienced either by you, or someone else you may have inherited or absorbed the energy from.
 These energies might affect us in a variety of ways, creating potential challenges, problems and discomfort of all sorts, both physical and emotional.

 There are times when trapped emotions can be excruciating, like the time when we were first discovering them.
 I was hurting so much that I literally bolted from a meeting and went straight home to collapse on the floor!
-When you experience significant discomfort yourself, you might find trapped emotions nested in the affected area.
-For me, my trapped emotions were all nested together in one of my ovaries.
+When you experience significant discomfort yourself, you might find trapped emotions in the affected area.
+For me, my trapped emotions were in one of my ovaries.

 To be beneficial, each trapped emotion should be identified as a single and separate energy.